Arroz Colorido colorful Mexican rice on red plate with fresh thyme

 Nutrition in Colorful Mexican Rice

 This recipe is high in nutrients like fiber, vitamin C, and potassium.
 It is rich in complex carbohydrates, a great source of energy.
 There is only a trace of fat.
 The phytonutrients from brown rice and vegetables may help to prevent some chronic diseases.
 Also, rice and vegetables provide plant-based protein.
+Unlike most Mexican rice recipes, this one is lower in sodium and fat.

 • Cooked black or pinto beans, black-eyed peas, or chickpeas